Fit Slow Cooker Queen

 How Many People Will This Serve?

-A good rule of thumb is to plan for a pound per person of meat.
+A good rule of thumb is to plan for a pound per person of turkey meat.
 Generally, adults will eat ¾ to a full pound and children will eat about half a pound, but this can also change based on how many sides you offer and what those sides are.
 If you are serving two or more heavy sides like mashed potatoes, macaroni and cheese, or bread rolls then you can probably count on people eating less of the turkey.
 If you have fewer or lighter sides such as salads or roasted vegetables, then more turkey will probably be eaten.
 For the four to six-pound turkey breast that I usually cook, I end up having about four to six servings as well, but I always like to over estimate just a bit when I have guest coming over.

 broil to crisp the skin